 Autodesk evaluates each segment's performance on the basis of income from operations before income taxes.
-Autodesk currently does not separately accumulate and report asset information by segment, except for certain assets such as goodwill.
+Autodesk currently does not separately accumulate and report asset information by segment, except for goodwill, which is disclosed in Note 9, "Goodwill."
 Information concerning the operations of Autodesk's reportable segments is as follows: